alexae6/InManage/README.md

-# InManage- Inpatient rehabilitation management system
+# InManage- Inpatient Rehabilitation Management System
-Purdue University Senior Design Project- _January 2022 to December 2022_
+Purdue University Biomedical Engineering Senior Design Project- _January 2022 to December 2022_

 This purpose of this project was to improve the referral decision process by creating a new EHR.
 It consists of 3 components:
 - OCR/NLP to parse through pateint health reports in pdf form